 - And is our predicted impact justified?

-Again, using some kind of numerical scale is good for this, or a percentage.
+Again, using some numerical scale is good for this or a percentage.

-At this stage, we are focusing on the man-hours put in to achieve the desired effect of the new feature.
+At this stage, we focus on the man-hours put in to achieve the desired effect of the new feature.
 You’ll gain an understanding of your team’s workflow and quantify how much each member is going to have to contribute.
 Then align this to your overarching deadline for the project.

 Use this approach to govern your overall workflow around product updates and let your team integrate any of the other frameworks to focus on single elements, like the HEART framework for an updated UX.